 I’ve never known this to be a linear process, especially later in the Implication and Needs/Payoff stages.
 Your conversation might wander touching on different Wide aspects, then go Deep to dive into details in one area.

 Writing down what you discover is important so you can come back to it in the Implication/Impact Phase.
-(We teach a special note taking method in the Starting and Building a Thriving Consulting Business course.
-Your notes can be a treasure chest for later.)

 In the Situation phase show you know the situation but need more details so you can give your best insights.